KIS ACTIVESG

 2. No significant harm to the sustainable investment objective

-The sustainable investments that the Sub-Fund intends to make are considered not to cause significant harm to any environmental or social sustainable investment objective as the Management Company takes into account all PAIs disclosed in Table 1 of Annex I of the Commission Delegated Regulation (EU) 2022/1288.
+The sustainable investments that the Sub-Fund intends to make are considered not to cause significant harm to any environmental or social sustainable investment objective as the Management Company takes into account at the investment level all PAIs disclosed in Table 1 as well as any relevant ones from Tables 2 and 3 of Annex I of the Commission Delegated Regulation (EU) 2022/1288.

 A control, which contributes to verifying that the sustainable investments do not cause significant harm to any environmental or social sustainable investment objective, is the exclusion of companies with a severe controversy level or countries with a severe risk rating.